Banks in Singapore charge a small fee if you repay your personal loan early. But in these two situations, it might just be worth it.

 Sometimes, life throws us a curveball and we find ourselves in need of extra money.
 Thankfully, Singapore’s competitive banking industry, coupled with strict laws, allows for convenient and affordable personal loans.

 Personal loans can help you get through a difficult time by providing the funds you need quickly.
 You can then repay the amount owed through regular monthly repayments.
-The longer your loan tenor is, the smaller your repayments will be.
+The longer your loan tenure is, the smaller your repayments will be.
 This allows you to find a loan that fits your financial situation.

 Sticking to your original repayment plan is perfectly fine but there may be certain situations when it might be advantageous for you to repay your loan early.
 These include the following scenarios: